Department of Labor Logo United States Department of Labor

 55 years and over

 NOTE: Estimates for the above race groups (White, Black or African American, and Asian) do not sum to totals because data are not presented for all races.
-Persons whose ethnicity is identified as Hispanic or Latino may be of any race.
+People whose ethnicity is identified as Hispanic or Latino may be of any race.
 Updated population controls are introduced annually with the release of January data.

 Table 4.
 Median usual weekly earnings of full-time wage and salary workers by occupation and sex, quarterly averages, not seasonally adjusted